 2a.
 What does my culture consider attractive?
 This can be anything you want and will tie into other aspects like religion and class.
 There will be basic “all around” aspects of physical values.
 Maybe your culture values an androgynous look or they live in a cold climate and having certain structures of coat or fur is a status symbol.
 These general aspects of design tie into silhouettes as well, something that should be fairly consistent throughout your designing.
 If you look at the example below, despite the fact that the men’s fashions are spread over hundreds of years, you can see similar shapes evolving.
 Maybe it’s attractive to have wide shoulders, then your clothing will accentuate that and probably form a triangular silhouette with the point facing down.

 b.
-Role Models: This isn’t a necessary addition to your worldbuilding, but can be fun way to think about why people might wear what they do.
+Who does my culture consider attractive?
+This isn’t a necessary addition to your worldbuilding, but can be fun way to think about why people might wear what they do.
 Much of our fashion now is drawn from what celebrities wear.
-Designers may come up with the creation, but their popularity passes to the rest of the world through who wears them.
+Designers may come up with creations, but their popularity passes to the rest of the world through who wears them.
 Fashion usually trickles down through classes the same way.
 If you have a society with a distinct class separation, change is probably going to start among the wealthy in a specific region, and the farther you get away, the less “fashionable” the people will be, simply because it takes time for whats “in fashion” to travel.
 Essentially, people who have money to spare are probably going to want to spend it on things to make them look nice.

 3. How do morality and religion affect my culture’s ideals?
 Chances are, there are going to be aspects of your religion that carry over to fashion.
 Does your religion demand different standards of men and women?
 Are there integral parts of their worship that manifest in their dress?
 Are there different patterns/fabrics/colors that your religion would value or defame?
 There’s a reason that religion is such a widespread marker of cultural identity and it’s easy to use this to your advantage.